Guadeloupe national football team: Competitive record

-Gold Cup record
+CONCACAF Gold Cup

-Guadeloupe has participated in four of the sixteen CONCACAF Gold Cups contested.
+Guadeloupe has participated in five of the seventeen CONCACAF Gold Cups contested.
 The team's first appearance in the competition was in 2007.
 The team reached the semi-finals where they were defeated by Mexico.
 Two years later, in 2009, Guadeloupe made their second consecutive appearance in the competition and, for the second straight time, reached the knockout stage of the Gold Cup.
 In the quarter-finals, Guadeloupe were defeated by Costa Rica.

 CONCACAF Nations League

-Caribbean Cup record
+Caribbean Cup

 Guadeloupe appeared in seven Caribbean Cups.
 The regional team never won the competition, but finished in third place on three occasions in 1989, 1994, and 2008.
 From the 2007 competition onwards, Guadeloupe finished inside the top four teams in the proceeding Caribbean Cups.
 In 2010, the team finished runners-up to Jamaica, losing 5–4 on penalties.

-Coupe de l'Outre-Mer record

-Guadeloupe has participated in both editions of the Coupe de l'Outre-Mer, which was established in 2008.
-In both editions, the team finished in third place behind Martinique and Réunion with the latter team winning the first edition and Martinique winning the second.